Making art with limited time.

 Pastels and charcoal work well together.
 Pastels add life to a portrait and can be blended to create rich depth in a painting.
 Fingers are handy for smudging pastels much like charcoal although make sure fingers are clean when you do your blending and smudging.

-I was inspired by Ivy Newport in her 12 Days of Creativity this December.
-Ivy shared a free pastel lesson on her blog.
+I am always inspired by Ivy Newport and her tutorials.
 As she says, pastels "are truly magical and can create amazing brilliant color or whisper soft shades."
 I chose the soft shades!

 There are many different types of pastels.
-For this painting, I used what I had on hand: pastel pencils by Faber Castell and Pan Pastels, a fairly new product on the market.
+For this painting, I used what I had on hand: pastel pencils by Faber Castell and Pan Pastels.

 Hard pastel pencils are great for sketching the lines, roughing in shapes, and defining details that have been lost in the process of painting.
-The pan pastels are very buttery and smooth and can fill the tooth of the paper quite quickly.
+On the other hand, pan pastels are very buttery and smooth and can fill the tooth of the paper quite quickly.
 This type of pastel is used for larger areas such as the neck and the cheeks in the portrait above.

 Special paper for pastels